Doc McStuffins

 Doc McStuffins is an animated children's television series created by Chris Nee and produced by Brown Bag Films.
 It aired for five seasons on Disney Junior from March 23, 2012, to April 18, 2020.
 The series centers on a girl who fixes toys, with help from her four toy friends.
 The series features songs written and composed by Michelle Lewis, Kay Hanley, and Dan Petty.

 The series received positive reviews due to the series' concept and the main character, as well as its portrayal of African Americans (Nee stated in 2013 that Doc is African American, as proposed by Disney during her initial pitch, Nee initially only knowing she wanted a girl doctor) in a Disney series.
 Nee conceived the series as Cheers for preschoolers.

 On November 16, 2016, Disney Junior renewed the series for a fifth season.
 On April 4, 2018, Lara Jill Miller, the voice of Lambie, stated that the series finale had been recorded.
 The series ended on April 18, 2020, ending the series' original run after five seasons, and there are no plans for the show to have a sixth season.
+Reruns continued to air through June 26, 2024.
+The show is available on DisneyNOW and Disney+.

+A total of 136 episodes (247 segments) were originally produced, making it the longest running Disney Jr. original series by episode count.
+However, it is expected to be surpassed by Spidey and His Amazing Friends following preemptive renewals for a sixth and seventh season in June 2025 and August 2026 respectively.

-Since the show ended, reruns continue to air on Disney Junior both locally and globally, as well as the show itself being made available on DisneyNOW and Disney+.
-136 episodes (247 segments) were originally produced; The Doc is 10, a special made to celebrate the series' 10th anniversary, debuted on August 26, 2022.
+The Doc is 10, a special made to celebrate the series' 10th anniversary, debuted on August 26, 2022.